yaweli/pipi/README.md

 ..and more, depends on the apache webserver

-### Mumps enviroment system wide
+### Mumps environment system wide

-connect by ssh to getinto the linux enviroment to log into the gtm (mumps) enter __m__
+connect by ssh to get into the linux environment to log into the gtm (mumps) enter __m__
 ```sh
 eli@eli-laptop:~/projects/mumps$ m